-How do we calculate the holiday entitlement for part-timers?
+How to calculate holiday entitlement for part-timers

 Part-timers, like full-timers, are entitled to take sufficient paid leave to be away from work for the equivalent of 5.6 weeks in a full leave-year.

-A week’s leave should be the same as the length of time worked in a normal week.
+A weeks’ leave should be the same as the length of time worked in a normal week.
 Where full-timers get additional leave to the statutory requirement, then part-timers are also entitled to more holiday leave, on a pro rata basis.

 If working hours do not vary (part time or full time) holiday pay will be calculated using the usual pay rate.

 For example, if 37 hours every week are worked and paid at £400 a week, when a week’s holiday is taken the worker must get paid £400.

 Holiday pay for monthly paid workers can also be calculated using the tool on Gov.uk.

 If a worker has no fixed or regular hours, their holiday pay will be based on the average pay received over the previous 52 weeks.
 An example of this is for casual work on a zero-hours contract, or for those who work shifts that change without a fixed pattern.